February 23, 2012

 Australian Entertainment and Film Visas

 Alberta Miculan provides expert service to performers, technicians and support personnel wanting to enter Australia to work in film, television or live productions.
 Her Australian immigration expertise includes liaison with the relevant Australian entertainment bodies and unions, and certification by Australian Government Departments.
 Alberta’s excellent industry knowledge and experience help to generate quick application turnarounds.
 Alberta has relationships with Australian based associates who can provide sponsorship and up-to-the-minute advice on production needs in Australia, as well as give recommendations for local talent and crew, if required.
-Two visa options are available for persons planning to enter Australia to work in film, television or live productions: the Entertainment Visa (Subclass 420) or the Media Film and Staff Visa (Subclass 423).

-Australian Entertainment Visa (Subclass 420)
+Australian Entertainment Visa (Subclass 408)

 This visa is for you if you intend to work temporarily in Australia in the entertainment industry.
 You may undertake work in film, television or live productions in either a performance or behind-the scenes role, such as, directors, producers and other production personnel.
 The requirements you must meet to be eligible for this visa are different depending on your intended role in the entertainment industry.